JaimePSantos/QWAK/docs/source/contributing.rst

 #.
 From the main folder, navigate to the :code:`documentation` folder using :code:`cd documentation`.

 #.
-If you've changed documentation of the Python code in the :code:`core` folder,run autodoc so these changes are compiled by Sphinx:
+If you've changed documentation of the Python code in the :code:`core` folder, run autodoc so these changes are compiled by Sphinx:

    .. code-block:: shell